 North Beach looking towards Dana Point.

 When I said empty coach, I truly meant empty coach.
 As the train moved north through Orange County we picked up very few passengers.
-After Buena Park we walked forward to see the conductor who we meet at the door of the cab car and he inspected our tickets.
-We detrained at Norwalk ending our special train coverage.
+After Buena Park we walked forward to see the conductor whom we met at the door of the cab car and he inspected our tickets.
+We detrained at Norwalk, ending our special train coverage.

-Metrolink 661X heads to Los Angeles.Back to normal riding
+Metrolink 661X on its way to Los Angeles.Back to normal riding

-We walked up the stairs at Norwalk before we walked across the bridge but it was time for a pair of pictures.
+We walked up the stairs at Norwalk before going across the bridge.

 A BNSF stack train waits at Santa Fe Springs.

-Metrolink 662 arrived into Norwalk.
-The Metrolink conductor who brought up Metrolink 661, my normal weekend train I ride, said he had 960 passengers jammed aboard his train and said I was very smart to have taken the special train this morning.
+Metrolink 662 arrived.
+The conductor who brought up Metrolink 661, my normal weekend train, said he had 960 passengers jammed aboard his train and said I was very smart to have taken the special train this morning.
 I agreed!

 BNSF engines at rest for the weekend at La Mirada.